10 Facts About The Ringed Tree Boa

 1 The highest climbing snake

-The ringed tree boa is one of nature’s great acrobats, as they can hunt mammal prey while fastened to a branch with just their tail.
-This species has the muscular power to raise their bodies through mid-air with just the lower third securely fastened.
-They’re equally nimble when crossing delicate branches in the distant treetops.
-Most of this happens far from prying human eyes, as ringed tree boas are very difficult to find.
+The ringed tree boa is one of nature’s great acrobats, with the ability to hunt mammal prey while fastened to a tree branch using only its tail.
+They’re equally nimble when crossing delicate branches in the treetops, and have the muscular power to raise their bodies with just the lower third securely attached.
+Most of this happens far from prying eyes, as ringed tree boas are extremely difficult to find.

 2 A shy rainforest dweller

 Ringed tree boas are found mainly in undisturbed lowland rainforests, at low altitudes of 0 to 650 metres.
-They also venture to manmade structures like scientific research huts, fruit orchards, banana plantations, and agricultural land directly adjacent to forests.
+They occasionally venture to manmade structures as well, such as scientific research huts, fruit orchards, banana plantations, and agricultural land directly adjacent to forests.

-Though mostly arboreal, ringed tree boas venture to the ground sometimes.
-They’ll often coil around bridge rails in rainforest research stations, mistaking them for branches.
-They can even appear on window sills, checking if there’s prey living inside the building.
-Ringed tree boas have even been found in overseas fruit shipments, despite averaging at well over 1 metre.
+Though mostly arboreal, ringed tree boas venture to the ground on occasion.
+They sometimes coil around bridge rails near rainforest research stations, mistaking them for branches.
+They can even appear on window sills, checking if there’s any prey living inside.
+Ringed tree boas have occasionally been found in overseas fruit shipments, despite averaging at well over 1 metre.

 The older and longer a ringed tree boa, the higher the branches they’ll venture to.
 A Costa Rican study found that those with a snout to vent length (AKA length excluding the tail) of below 90cm averaged at 208.3cm high.
 Those with a SV length above 90cm averaged at 416.7cm, and that excluded adults high in the canopies which were impossible to spot.